swat-ssql/interpret-regression-tables/README.md

-# interpret-regression-tables

-Interpreting and Visualizing Regression Tables
+# Interpreting and Visualizing Regression Tables

 This document provides a basic understanding of regression tables commonly presented in quantitative papers and highlights common heuristics for interpreting those tables.
 It is directed towards those with